wp-plugins/user-meta/readme.txt

 == Description ==

-= User Meta, WordPress user management plugin =
+= WordPress user management plugin =

 Support custom user profile, custom registration with extra fields.
 User login by username or email.
 Import user from csv with meta data.
 Themes the WordPress profile, register and login pages according to your theme.
 Add extra fields(meta data) to user profile or registration page, User Meta plugin support variety of fields to create profile or registration form.

 = Custom user profile and registration page =

-User Meta Pro allow to fully customize user profile or registration page by providing form editor tools. any page or post can be use as profile/registration page by using shortcode. support ajax user avatar, ajax file upload, and ajax input validation. captcha for protacting againest spam and pagination for break long page to paginated page.
-Let user register without username but email.
+User Meta Pro allow to fully customize user profile or registration page by providing form editor tools. any page or post can be use as profile/registration page by using shortcode. support ajax user avatar, ajax file upload, and ajax input validation, captcha validation, pagination for break long page to paginated page.
+Let user login with or without username or email.

-** List of extra fields as form builder **
+= Login with username or email =

+Let user to login by email instead of username.
+Or both email or username.
+Redirected them to certan page after login.

+= Import user from csv =

+Import user from csv with extra meta data.
+Assign role to newly imported user.
+Update current user data by csv file.

+= Supported field for form builder =

+**Extra fields**
 * User Avatar
 * TextBox
 * Paragraph